-Unlike other sculptors, Andrew’s particular approach to making involves a rigorous and constantly evolving investigation of the intrinsic nature of bronze, which is heavily influenced by ongoing academic, scientific, historic and archaeological study.
-This fascination with materials, combined with the capacity to cast his own work – and therefore to creatively intercept the process at any stage – affords him an artistic manner which is spontaneous, experimental and highly focused.
+Andrew’s particular approach to making involves a rigorous and constantly evolving investigation of the intrinsic nature of bronze, which has been influenced by ongoing academic, scientific, historic and archaeological study.
+This fascination with materials, combined with the capacity to cast everything personally – and therefore to intercept the creative process at any stage – affords him an artistic manner which is spontaneous, experimental and highly focused.

-Many years spent intensively researching the Old Masters has given Andrew a unique and richly-layered expertise which flows throughout his practice.
-Bold, hand-hewn sculptures in plaster and expertly cast bronzes are synonymous with his output: each compelling form bridges the ethereal and physical worlds, exploring "the edges of perception" in order to connect with audiences on a deep emotional level.
+Years spent intensively researching the Old Masters has given Andrew a unique and richly-layered expertise which flows throughout his practice.
+Bold, hand-hewn sculptures in plaster and expertly cast bronzes are synonymous with his output: each compelling form not only celebrates the physical world which surrounds us but also reveals an ethereal world, created by poetic imagination – powerfully connecting the viewer to both.

-Classical mythology, poetry and folklore also inform Andrew's practice, and his sculptures act as tributes to these resonant moments.
-Equine profiles, human torsos and out-stretched wings are important physical reference points and recurring motifs.
-Yet within each familiar form areas are often left incomplete: a clever technique, which allows space for the eye – and the imagination – to interpret the rest.
+Classical mythology, ancient philosophy and folklore also inform the work, and Andrew's sculptures are tributes to these resonant moments; equine profiles, mythical creatures, human torsos and out-stretched wings are important, recurring motifs throughout.
+However, within each familiar form, large areas are often left incomplete: a daring and distinctly contemporary technique, which allows space for the eye – and, of course, the imagination – to interpret the rest.

 "My artistic career to date has followed two strong but parallel paths: that of an artist specialising in the creation of my own bronze sculpture; the other as an independent scholar studying the analysis, facture and reconstruction of ancient and historical bronzes...